rxseven/docker-playground/README.md

 127.0.0.1 onigiri-webapp.herokuapp.com
 ```

-> **Resolving host names with a local Hosts file** – Domain names or IP addresses on a local machine can be resolved by adding entries in the local Hosts file.
+> **Resolving host names with the local Hosts file** – Domain names or IP addresses on a local machine can be resolved by adding entries in the local Hosts file.
 Entries in the local Hosts file have the added advantage that the system can run the application server, even when disconnected from the network.

 > Note: if you want to run the live version of Onigiri, you must remove the production domain name from the entries listed in the local Hosts file.
-Otherwise, your requests will not be sending over the internet, but will rather be sending to `127.0.0.1` (loopback address) which is your `localhost` instead.
+Otherwise, your requests will not be sending over the internet, but will rather be sending to [127.0.0.1](https://127.0.0.1/) (loopback address) which is your [localhost](https://localhost/) instead.

 ### Run